Home » English » Pronouns, Types, Rules & Examples

 (a) For infants, small animals, and objects.

-Ex.-This is the baby which was lost in the theater.
+This is the baby that was lost in the theater.

-This is the dog which my friend bought from the U.S.
+This is the dog that my friend bought from the U.S.

 (b) When selection is expressed.